steveshogren/blog-source/source/_posts/2015-02-09-unusual-reasons-why-clojure-is-a-delight.markdown

 published: true
 ---

-Clojure is a delightful language, but I rarely hear anyone talk about these simple reasons it is such an unusually delightful language to use.
+Clojure is a delightful language, and here are six uncommonly discussed reasons why.

 ## 1 - Unit Testing

 Clojure is the easiest language to unit test I have ever seen.
-To "mock" a function in a test only requires a simple replacement of the function definition to be replaced.
+"Mocking" a function in a test only requires a simple replacement of the function definition.
 No extraneous interfaces, no dependency injection, no mocking framework.
-The built in ```with-redefs``` function will replace any function in any library or namespace with a new definition.
+The built in function ```with-redefs``` will replace any function in any library or namespace with a new definition.

 ``` clojure